Arguably, strings are the most important part of a guitar. Strings are what make the actual sound that comes from your guitar.

-Guitar Boomers are GHS’s version of a roundwound, nickel-played steel string.
+Guitar Boomers are GHS’s version of a roundwound, nickel-plated steel string.
 Tons of pros play these, and they’re all you’d really ever need.
 As I mentioned, these are what I use personally.

 GHS make quite a wide variety of string (include some that have been cryogenically frozen!), and know what they’re doing, but you don’t need to get fancy – Boomers are all you need as a beginning player (and for 90% of people, even once you’re an advanced player).

-D’Addario are a very well known when when it comes to music accessories, especially strings.
+D’Addario is a very well known when it comes to music accessories, especially strings.
 The EXL120 is their version of a standard electric string, in the 09-42 gauge that we recommend for beginners.

 Another good choice for electric guitars, from one of the big three makers

-Ernie Ball have been around for ages, and have some eye-catching fluorescent packages.
-Their standard nickel-plated strings in the 09-42 gauge are called Super Slinkys.
-Great strings by a great company.
+Ernie Ball has been around for ages, and have some eye-catching fluorescent packages.
+Their standard nickel-plated strings in the 09-42 gauge are called Super Slinkys — great strings by a great company.